eppadovani/chessgame-java/README.md

 ![Logoreadme-img (1)](https://user-images.githubusercontent.com/59878444/145036274-4886f839-08a3-4831-af46-5b44c0bbf2cf.png)

 > Discover a new way to play chess.
+Logo made by Enzo and Ramon.

 # Orientations
 Select "main" release and download the project.
 JavaFX is required in order to run it.